 As well as the Android and Google Shopping files, it also has a third investigation under way, into Google’s AdSense advert-placing business.

 Vestager’s other major scalps include Amazon and Apple.

-The EU ordered Apple in 2016 to pay Ireland 13 billion euros in back taxes that the maker of iPhones and iPads had avoided by a tax deal with Dublin.
+The EU ordered Apple in 2016 to pay Ireland 13 billion euros in back taxes that the iconic maker of iPhones and iPads had avoided by a tax deal with Dublin.